pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 }
 ```

 This means that if you press <kbd>Alt+Ctrl+O</kbd>, our package will run the `your-package-name:toggle` command.
-We'll look at that code later, but if you want to change the default key mapping, you can do that in this file.
+We’ll look at that code later, but if you want to change the default key mapping, you can do that in this file.

 Keymaps are placed in the `keymaps` subdirectory.
 By default, all keymaps are loaded in alphabetical order.
 An optional `keymaps` array in your `package.json` can specify which keymaps to load and in what order.

 Keybindings are executed by determining which element the keypress occurred on.
 In the example above, the `your-package-name:toggle` command is executed when pressing <kbd>Alt+Ctrl+O</kbd> on the `atom-workspace` element.
 Because the `atom-workspace` element is the parent of the entire Pulsar UI, this means the key combination will work anywhere in the application.

-We'll cover more advanced keybinding stuff a bit later in [Keymaps in-depth](/infrastructure/keymaps-in-depth).
+We’ll cover more advanced keybinding stuff a bit later in [Keymaps in-depth](/infrastructure/keymaps-in-depth).

 ### Menus